 The number of homebirths in the United States has increased significantly in recent years, as more families seek the comprehensive homebirth services of Licensed Midwives.
 Numerous studies have demonstrated that midwifery care results in excellent outcomes and lowers health care costs - yet many families remain unaware of the benefits of midwifery and have questions about what homebirth entails.

 Who can give birth at home?

-Homebirth is a safe option for women with a normal pregnancy and an uncomplicated medical history under the care of a trained midwife.
+Homebirth is a safe option for clients with a normal pregnancy and an uncomplicated medical history under the care of a trained midwife.
 Comprehensive homebirth services include all necessary labwork and regular prenatal care which enables your midwife to assess your risk status throughout your pregnancy and identify if a consultation or transfer is necessary.
-Most pregnancies and births proceed without complication and most women who intend to have a homebirth are able to do so.
+Most pregnancies and births proceed without complication and most people who intend to have a homebirth are able to do so.